LLFourn/p6-OO-Schema/README.md

     run 'yum', 'install', $pkg;
 }

-# now at runtime I load particular real class and make
+# now at runtime you load particular real class and make
 # an instance.
 It just works!
 my $ubuntu = (require Userland::Ubuntu).new;
 my $fedora = (require Userland::Fedora).new;